KamaldeenBI/Descriptive-Data-Analysis-With-PowerBI/README.md

 •	YOY % Change in sales

 Total Cost wasn’t ascertained in the dataset so I had to use the Total sales and Total profit measures to calculate the total costs for the period.
 Below are screenshots of the power of DAX as it was instrumental for me in solving a very crucial project problem of ascertaining sales of same date of the previous year (Used DAX function 'SAMEPPERIODLASTYEAR') which is very important in computing and visualizing how sales changed from past year.
-This Measure could easily tell us what percentage did our sales rise or fall by yearly, I used 'IF' statement and 'HASONEVALUE' here.
+This Measure could easily tell us the percentage increase or decrease in sales by year, I used the 'IF' statement and 'HASONEVALUE' here.

 Previous Period Sales
 ![prevpresales](https://user-images.githubusercontent.com/108130729/180670743-9f7b7d16-99e7-45a0-a175-b89c4393913e.png)